MRI Of The Brain

 Sometimes, to understand what's happening inside your child's brain, your doctor may recommend MRI, a special type of scan.

-Key points to remember about MRI
+Key points about MRI

 - MRI stands for magnetic resonance imaging